AlexBulankou/ai-talk1/labinstructions.md

 2. Select "Application Map" menu item
 3. Pin Application Map to the dashboard by clicking 📌 (:pushpin:) button
 5. Open default dashboard by clicking on "Microsoft Azure" title in the top left corner
-5. You should see performance charts and application map on the same dashboard
+5. You should see performance charts and application map on the same dashboard.
+Application Map gives at a glance view on micro-services intercommunication.

 ###Task 4.
 View instances data on dashboard